-SB 190 / HB 671 - Ballot Boxes by Sen. Garcia (I) / Rep. Borrero failed this session.
-Both bills were never heard in their first committee stops.
+SB 190 / HB 671 - Ballot Boxes by Sen. Garcia (I) / Rep. Borrero failed.
+Both bills died in their respective first committee stops.

 The key provisions of this bill include requiring a law enforcement officer to transport ballot boxes or ballot transfer containers from a supervisor of elections to a precinct.
 Additionally, it mandates continuous supervision by a law enforcement officer for all ballot boxes and transfer containers.
 The bill extends this requirement to the transportation of various election-related items, including ballots, ballot stubs, memoranda, and papers.